PyJaipur/100DaysOfCode/dhruv-gupta14/README.md

 Solved some questions on recursion, tried solving question 4 of long challenge and solved 1 question on codeforces.
 Also solved no. of inversions problem by enhanced merge sort method.

+### Day 9
+Solved problem 4 of long challenge and solved 2 question in codeforces.

+### Day 10
+Took part in enigma coding competition and solved 2 questions.

+### Day 11
+Studied about GraphQl and API's.
+Also moved further in my algorithmic course studying dynamic programming.

+### Day 12
+Attended GraphQl meetup by Facebook Developer Circles, Jaipur and got to learn a lot about GraphQl Technology.